Dpdl-io/DpdlEngine/README.md

 ```

 Dpdl comes with a very compact and portable **scripting engine** and an **extensible API interface** for the development of
-applications and embedded system software and is foreseen to foster rapid application development and rapid prototyping.
+applications and embedded system software and in particular is ideal to foster rapid application development and rapid prototyping.
 Embedded ANSI C code and Clojure can also be <ins>dynamically compiled in memory at runtime</ins> in order to achieve <ins>faster execution</ins> performance.

 Further, Dpdl can be used to encode, store, control and query data efficiently also on small memory footprint
 devices via a custom data container, a 'DpdlPacket'.

-This makes Dpdl suitable for a wide range of use-cases and in particular also for <ins>Hardware programming</ins>.
+This makes Dpdl suitable for a wide range of use-cases and applications in particular also for <ins>Hardware programming</ins>.

 ### Small Memory footprint:
 * DpdlEngine core (full configuration) **`372 Kb`**